What is Food and Beverage Industry?

 The barter system of the transaction was slowly introduced and this system motivated people to travel for trade, mainly of livestock, which later expanded to food grains, clothing, tools, and other goods.
 The sectors of foodservice continually change their style of operation to meet the changing needs of the customers.

-Why is the Food and Beverage Industry Important
+The Overview of the Food and Beverage Industry

 Foodservice operations may vary in size, style, location, and the market they are catering to.
 From a wayside tea stall to an exclusive fine dining restaurant of a deluxe hotel, and from mid-day meal services for school children to meals for industrial workers, all come under the fold of the F&B sector.